TanishAfre/cheerSphere/README.md

 # Clone the repo
 git clone https://github.com/TanishAfre/FocusMind

-# Install Electron
+# Install Electron and all other dependancies
-npm install electron
+npm i

-# Install the required packages
-npm install && npm build

 # Run the application
 npm start